Bugging telephones and teaching the Taoiseach how to transmit recalled on a special 'Late Late Show' to mark 50 years of Radio Éireann.

-One of these tasks included setting up a small radio transmitter in the Blackrock home of Éamon de Valera and rehearsing its use with the Taoiseach.
-Should De Valera need to leave Dublin, the transmitter meant he could broadcast to the people from one of his designated secret locations.
+One of these tasks included setting up a small radio transmitter in the Blackrock home of the Taoiseach Éamon de Valera and rehearsing its use.
+Should Éamon de Valera need to leave Dublin, the transmitter meant he could broadcast to the people from one of his designated secret locations.

 Naturally Dev was a very august and fearsome figure to us, young engineers, and we were asked to go out to his house at lunchtime, that we would explain what was to be done and he would make a mock broadcast.